-6.1 District agrees to reimburse Employee for actual and reasonable job-related expenses incurred in carrying out her duties as Clerk of the Board, subject to reasonable budgetary restrictions.
+- 6.1 District agrees to reimburse Employee for actual and reasonable job-related expenses incurred in carrying out her duties as CEO, subject to reasonable budgetary restrictions.
 This includes membership in professional organizations associated with her profession and duties and attendance at meetings of such organizations.

-6.2 The Board and Employee agree that it is necessary and desirable for Employee to maintain current knowledge and skills appropriate to the position of Clerk of the Board.
-The Board therefore encourages Employee's participation in development opportunities for public entity clerks and agrees, to the extent the District is financially able, to budget for and pay for travel and subsistence expenses of Employee for professional meetings, short courses, institutes and seminars that are necessary for her continued professional development and for the good of the District.
+Employee understands and agrees that when she joins community or professional organizations in her role as CEO, she is viewed as representing the District.
+Accordingly, Employee agrees to inform the Board about organizations she joins in her capacity as CEO. - 6.2 The Board and Employee agree that it is necessary and desirable for Employee to maintain current knowledge and skills appropriate to the leadership position of CEO, for the benefit of the District.
+The Board therefore encourages Employee's participation in development opportunities for executive managers and agrees, to the extent the District is financially able, to budget for and pay for travel and subsistence expenses of Employee for professional meetings, executive degrees, institutes and seminars that are necessary for her continued professional development and for the good of the District.
 The parties anticipate that these professional development opportunities would involve up to 40 hours of Employee's work time each year, or as otherwise determined in Employee's work plan established by the Board.

-7. Evaluation of Clerk of the Board Performance.
+7. Evaluation of CEO Performance.

 The Board and Employee agree that regular communication about their mutual expectations and about the Employee's performance is essential to a strong working relationship.
 Accordingly, the parties agree that a closed session evaluation of Employee's performance will be completed on at least a semiannual basis, no later than January 31 and July 31.
-The latter evaluation provides input for the salary review described in Section 4.
-Compensation, of this Agreement.
+The latter evaluation provides input for the salary review described in Section 4, Compensation, of this Agreement.